“We’re not in Kansas anymore, Toto.”

 Conversion Rate Optimization

-Unlike the cyclical nature of fashion design, graphic and UX design are iterative.
+Unlike the cyclical nature of fashion design, UX design is iterative.
 Trends progressively build in sophistication, ease, innovation, and creativity from previous iterations.

-Conversion optimization rate activities are a prime example of the iterative nature of design.
+Conversion rate optimization is a prime example of the iterative nature of design.
 Using live data that flows in from users’ interactions with a page, businesses can continuously improve their website’s ability to subtly persuade customers to take a desired action.

 Sometimes, trends are more about combining than iterating.
 Read on and you’ll see how even this is an attempt to elevate so you can innovate on what’s come before.